muratk3n/thirdwave/en/tweets/2019/week31.md

 ---

 US founders were not white supremacists.
 Jefferson and GW did hold slaves, but were for eventual equality.
+Slaveholders in the first Congress were minority.
 New Englanders like John Adams (the second President) abhorred it.
 They wanted to abolish it outright but saw it would cause problems with the South.
 So they tabled the issue for 80 years.
 When the issue came back the Civil War ensued.

 *2019-7-27 11:2:20*